consbio/mbtileserver/README.md

 ### Creating signatures

-A signatures is a URL-safe, base64 encoded HMAC hash using the `SHA1` algorithm.
+A signature is a URL-safe, base64 encoded HMAC hash using the `SHA1` algorithm.
 The hash key is an `SHA1` key created from a randomly generated salt, and the **secret key** string.
 The hash payload is a combination of the ISO-formatted date when the hash was created, and the authorized service id.